itvgenomics/pimba_smk/README.md

 - "-d": the path to the working directory.

 ### 3.2.1.
 Example
-<p align="justify">Use the files provided in the `test_data` directory to test the workflow.
-Before running the example, update the required paths in `config.yaml`, including the path to the BOLD reference database.</p>
+<p align="justify">Use the files provided in the <code>test_data</code> directory to test the workflow.
+Before running the example, update the required paths in <code>config.yaml</code>, including the path to the BOLD reference database.</p>

 ```bash
 bash pimba_smk_main.sh -p paired_end -r COI-BOLD -g yes -l no -t 8 -c config/config.yaml -d .